 2. Each desk may consist of at least one staff.

-3. They will have backdrop, standi at the main gate and sufficient number of brochures printed in Hindi and regional languages to be provided to the unorganised workers.
+3. They will have backdrop, stand at the main gate and sufficient number of brochures printed in Hindi and regional languages to be provided to the unorganized workers.

-4. Unorganised workers will visit these centres with Aadhaar Card, Savings bank account/Jandhan account and mobile phone.
+4. Unorganized workers will visit these centres with Aadhaar Card, Savings bank account/Jandhan account and mobile phone.

 5. Help desk will have onsite suitable sitting and other necessary facilities for these workers.

-6. Any other measures intended to facilitate the unorganised workers about the Scheme, in their respective centers.
+6. Any other measures intended to facilitate the unorganized workers about the Scheme, in their respective centres.